Lipedema Reduction Surgery treatment - Montreal, Laval, Westmount, Ottawa, Toronto, Calgary, Halifax

 • Legs: From the hips to the ankles, often sparing the feet, leading to a characteristic “cuff” appearance at the ankles.

-• Arms: Less commonly affected but can also display abnormal fat accumulation.
+• Arms: Less commonly affected but can also display irregular fat accumulation.

 • Buttocks and Thighs: These areas are usually more prominently affected, contributing to a disproportionate body shape.